 Failures during database migration must not cause data loss or the processing of database changes out of order.
 Data integrity must be preserved regardless of what caused the failure (such as a bug in the system, a network interruption, a VM crash, or a zone failure).

 A data loss occurs when a migration system retrieves the data from the source databases and does not store it in the target databases because of some error.
 When data is lost, the target databases don't match the source databases and are thus inconsistent and incomplete.
-The completeness and consistency verification functionality flags this state (Completeness and consistency verification).
+The completeness and consistency verification feature flags this state (Completeness and consistency verification).

 Scalability